-The following explanations refer to the most important provisions of the Swiss federal regulations for seagoing yachts (Swiss Yachts Ordinance; SR 747.321.7, ref. as YO) which must be adhered to by all Swiss Seagoing Small Crafts, their owners, skippers and crew.
+The following explanations refer to the most important provisions of the Swiss federal regulations for seagoing yachts (Swiss Yachts Ordinance; SR 747.321.7, ref. as YO) which must be adhered to by all Swiss seagoing yachts, their owners, skippers and crew.